 You’ve probably heard at least a little about the health risks of black mold in home environments.
-While many types of mold are black in color, when people talk about the danger of black mold, they are usually referring to a type of mold technically named stachybotrys chartarum.
-While many types of household mold can cause health problems, stachybotrys chartarum may be one of the most harmful to your health.
+While many types of mold are black in color, when people think about dangerous black mold, they are usually referring to a type of mold whose true name is stachybotrys chartarum.
+While many types of household mold can cause health problems, stachybotrys chartarum is the most famous, or infamous, and may also be one of the most dangerous to you and your family’s health.

-The danger of black mold exposure is greater for infants and children, elderly people, and those with pre-existing health problems like asthma, cystic fibrosis, other respiratory problems, and disorders of the immune system.
-Exposure to black mold can make anyone sick, though, even healthy adults.
-Even your pets can get sick from exposure to stachybotrys chartarum.
+The danger of exposure to black mold in homes is greatest for infants and children, elderly people, pregnant women, and those with pre-existing health problems like asthma, cystic fibrosis, other respiratory problems, and disorders of the immune system.
+An additional group who needs to stay away from mold exposure is patients who are undergoing chemotherapy treatment.
+Chemotherapy is designed to weaken a person’s immune system, which in turn weakens their resistance to mold.
+Exposure to black mold in homes can make anyone sick, including healthy adults.
+Even your pets are not exempt from the health dangers of exposure to stachybotrys chartarum.

-To prevent health problems related to exposure to black mold, all traces of mold must be removed from the home.
-Mold often grows in hidden places; if you see some mold, there is a good chance there is more mold you can’t see.
-Mold can grow inside walls, under carpets, above ceiling tiles, below floorboards, and inside heating and air conditioning ducts.
-It’s important to remove all traces of mold because if you miss even a little bit, it will just grow and spread and soon you’ll have a full-blown mold problem on your hands again.
+The first step in preventing health problems related to exposure to black mold in homes is to eliminate any leaks or water intrusions that allowed the mold to develop.
+Second, all traces of the mold must be completely removed from the home.
+Mold often grows in hidden places; if you see any mold, there is a good chance there is more mold you that you can’t see.
+Mold can grow inside walls, under carpets, above ceiling tiles, below floorboards, inside HVAC systems, inside cabinets, in basements and in crawl spaces.
+It’s important to remove all traces of mold because if you miss even a little bit, the mold may begin to develop again as soon as any moisture is reintroduced into the area.
+If this happens, you could have a full-blown mold problem on your hands once more.

-It’s often impossible to completely remove mold from porous surfaces like wood and drywall.
-Those materials need to be removed from the home and replaced.
-Other materials, like glass, metal, and non-porous tiles can usually be cleaned.
+It’s often impossible to completely remove mold from porous surfaces like wood and especially drywall.
+Porous materials need to be cut out, bagged, and removed from the home whenever they are affected by mold contamination.
+If the wood can't be removed, like wall studs, then they must be cleaned and then sealed by encapsulation.
+Other non-porous materials, like metal, ceramic tile, laminate or stone countertops, and concrete can usually be successfully cleaned.

-The Environmental Protection Agency (EPA) recommends hiring a mold removal professional if you have black mold (or any other type of mold) covering an area greater than three feet by three feet, if you have mold growing in your heating and air conditioning ducts, or if you have health problems related to mold exposure or health problems that might be made worse if exposed to mold (like asthma or immune system disorders).
-We suggest scheduling a free consultation with a mold removal professional, even if you plan to handle the mold removal yourself, because you can benefit from some free expert advice.
-To find mold removal professionals offering free consultations in your area, just follow this link.
+The U.S. Environmental Protection Agency (EPA) recommends hiring a mold removal professional if you have black mold (or any other type of mold) covering an area greater than three feet by three feet, if you think you may have mold growing in your furnace or your heating and air conditioning ducts, if the issue was caused by sewage or contaminated water, or if you have health problems related to mold exposure and these health problems might be made worse if exposed to mold (like asthma or immune system disorders).
+We recommend contacting and scheduling a free consultation with a local mold removal professional.
+Do this even if you plan to attempt the mold removal project yourself.
+Everyone can benefit from some free, no-obligation, expert advice.

 Source: EPA: Mold Cleanup Guidelines